ryanketzner/sphericalpolygon/README.md

 # Point in Spherical Polygon Algorithm Implementation

-This repository contains the software implementation of the algorithm described in the article, "A Robust, Fast, and Accurate Algorithm for Point in Spherical Polygon with Applications in Geoscience and Remote Sensing."
+This repository contains the software implementation of the algorithm described in the article, "A Robust, Fast and Accurate Algorithm for Point in Spherical Polygon with Applications in Geoscience and Remote Sensing."
 The main items of interest in this repository are three scripts in the root directory `comparison_tests.sh`, `mars_tests.sh`, and `tennessee_tests.sh`.
-Once the code is compiled, these scripts can be run to reproduce the results (runtime measurements, algorithm output) demonstrate in the article on the target system.
+Once the code is compiled, these scripts can be run to reproduce the results (runtime measurements, algorithm output) demonstrated in the article on the target system.

 ## Directory Structure
 ```